aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 `--capabilities bypass=true` flag can be used.
 For the docker container users, the environment variable `CAPABILITIES_BYPASS=0|1` will have the same effect.

-> For tracee-rules, CAPABILITIES_BYPASS=1 will set the "--allcaps" command line
-> flag and allow it to run with full capabilities.

 !!!
 Note
-    Bypassing the capabilities drop will run tracee-ebpf and/or tracee-rules with all capabilities set as Effective and it is only recommended if you know what you are doing.
+    Bypassing the capabilities drop will run **tracee** with all capabilities set as Effective and it is only recommended if you know what you are doing.

 ## Capabilities Errors (Missing or Too Permissive)